Thraka/SadConsole/README.md

 - [Core] For entities, added `AnimatedAppearanceComponent` which can be added to an entity to animate the glyph like the `AnimatedSurface` did for the old entity type.
 - [UI] Fix various minor bugs with controls.
 - [UI] `Textbox` has more events related to text changing.
 - [UI] `Textbox` behaviors have changed slightly.
-For example, `EditingText` event doesn't fire when the text ends up being the same prior to editing.
+For example, `EditingText` event doesn't fire when the text ends up being the same before editing.
 - [UI] `ListBox` items can be inserted as a `ValueTuple<string, object>` which will use the string (can be a `ColoredString`) as the display text of the item.
 - [StringParser] Introduced new interface for string parsing: `StringParser.IParser`.
 - [StringParser] Moved current parse code to `StringParser.Default`.